 In my admittedly limited experience with sports anime, the vast majority of the plots can be split into two general themes.
-The first is that someone that was once good at a sport or sports in general has quit and the series is about them getting back into some sport.
-(I have a list for just that, by the way.)
+The first is that someone that was once good at a sport or sports in general has quit and the series is about the main character getting back into some sport.
 The second follows the complete beginner with the sport.
 You follow them from absolutely nothing as they begin to find passion for their activity of choice.
 It is a simple premise, but simple can be effective if passion is communicated well.
 Furthermore, you learning the sport as the characters do can be rewarding.
 If that whole rookie-to-rockstar journey is your jam in sports anime, then give these anime recommendations a try.

 Best Sports Anime About Rookies